djlew89/JavaHangMan/README.md

       show the letter, increment the guess counter and hangman UI, then add it to the guessed letters set

-This loop continues until the player has guessed the word or has hanged the man An enum will be used to check the state of the game
+This loop continues until the player has guessed the word or has hanged the man